End of the Trail (Fraser): Background

-Fraser first modeled the subject in 1894.
-He based it on his experience as a boy in the Dakota Territory.
+Fraser takes inspiration for End of the Trail from his experiences as a boy in the Dakota Territory.
 His memoirs state, "as a boy, I remembered an old Dakota trapper saying, 'The Indians will someday be pushed into the Pacific Ocean.'"
 Later he stated "the idea occurred to me of making an Indian which represented his race reaching the end of the trail, at the edge of the Pacific."